pcm720/OSDMenu/README.md

 29. `ps1drv_enable_fast` — will enable fast disc speed for PS1 discs when not using DKWDRV
 30. `ps1drv_enable_smooth` — will enable texture smoothing for PS1 discs when not using DKWDRV
 31. `ps1drv_use_ps1vn` — will run PS1DRV using the PS1DRV Video Mode Negator
+32. `app_gameid` — if enabled, visual Game ID will be displayed for ELF applications launched from OSDMenu.
+The ID is generated from the ELF name (up to 11 characters).

 Options exclusive to OSDMenu:

-32. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
+33. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
 The path MUST be on the memory card

 ## OSDGSM.CNF